fancy-researcher/artifact/INSTRUCTIONS.md

 ```

 #### Docker images for the Chromium case study
-In addition to creating the images, this will fetch the Chromium source code and some of its dependencies.
+In addition to creating the images, this will fetch the Chromium source code and
+some of its dependencies.
+This step will compile Chromium *five* times
+(baseline, type++_perf, cfi_coverage, type++_coverage, type++_warnings).
+This is
+likely to take multiple days (e.g., on a Xeon E5-2680 v4 @ 2.40GH with 56 cores
+and 256GB of RAM).

 ```bash
 # We download our patched Chromium version